emranxec/KeepLearning/README.md

 >But if there was not such object in the database then the method session.load(..) throws an exception whereas session.get(&) returns null.

 #### get
-> It object not found for the given identifier then it will return null object
+> It objects not found for the given identifier then it will return null object

 > It returns fully initialized object so this method eager load the object

-> It is slower than load() because it return fully initialized object which impact the performance of the application
+> It is slower than load() because it returns fully initialized object which impact the performance of the application

-> If you are not sure that object exist then use get() method
+> If you are not sure that object exists then use get() method

 #### load
 > It will throw object not found exception